offthehandle/jQuery-SmoothScroll/README.md

 Smooth Scroll is a jQuery utility.
 Its 3 features listed below can be configured and turned on or off as you like.
 1. Bookmarks
-2. Top of page links
+2. To page top links
 3. End of page link

 ## Installation